About Extension Sustainability

 Roslynn Brain, PhD

 Roslynn is an Assistant Professor, Sustainable Communities Extension Specialist in the Department of Environment and Society, College of Natural Resources at Utah State University (USU).
 She uses conservation theory, communication techniques, and social marketing tools to foster pro-environmental behaviors in the areas of land (land conservation, reducing, reusing and recycling), water (water-wise landscaping, decreasing water contamination and consumption), food (consuming locally with a focus on CSA's and farmer's markets), air (air quality and climate change), and energy (energy efficiency, renewable energies).
-Roslynn also teaches Sustainable Living and Communicating Sustainability at USU and coordinates the University's annual Earth Week.
+Roslynn also teaches Sustainable Living and Communicating Sustainability at USU and helps coordinate the University's annual Earth Week, Permaculture Initiative, and Sustainability Camps.

 Graduate Research Assistant